drocheam/optrace/docs/source/details/matrix_analysis.rst

 ABCD Matrix
 =================================================

-In paraxial optics, the relationships between angles :math:`\theta` and distances :math:`x` relative to the optical axis can be expressed linearly.
+In paraxial optics, the relationships between angles :math:`\theta` and distances :math:`x` relative to the optical axis can be represented linearly.
-The ABCD matrix, a fundamental concept in this context, encapsulates the linear components necessary to compute the output parameters from the input values for a system characterized by the same matrix.
+The so-called ABCD matrix describes a paraxial system and translates the input values to output parameters of this system.
 This relationship can be represented as: :footcite:`IvanOptics`

 .. math::
    \left[\begin{array}{l}